icannotnamemyself/FAN/README.md

 ## 3.1 install requirements

 1. to run our code, **Please make sure your python version is >=3.8.**
-2. install all the requirements, we assume that you have installed torch and pyg according to your environment
+2. install all the requirements, we assume that you have installed torch according to your environment
 ```
 pip install -r ./requirements.txt
 ```